Baskin (film): Awards

-Baskin won the Best New Director award at Fantasticfest, and The Director's Award at Morbido Fest in 2015.
+Baskin won the Best New Director award at Fantasticfest, and The Director's Award at Mórbido Fest 2015.

 Home media

 Capelight Pictures released a Limited Collector's Edition DVD and Blu-ray combo pack in Germany on April 29, 2016.
 It was later released in the United States by Scream Factory on August 9, 2016, as a two-disk DVD/Blu-ray combo pack.